 The MU School of Law offers a collegial environment, reinforced by a small student body and a low faculty-student ratio.
 The intimacy of this setting, coupled with reasonable cost, consistently high bar passage rates, a network of alumni around the globe and access to top scholars in the legal world, make MU Law one of the best values in the nation.

-The original application deadline of March 1 has been extended due to inclement weather.
+The original application deadline is March 1.
 Please contact the admissions office if you have questions.

 Law School and the practice of law are demanding and rigorous endeavors.
 Admission is extremely selective, and inevitably more qualified applicants apply than can be admitted in any given year.
 All information in an applicant's file is considered in the admissions process; there is no cut-off for grades or LSAT scores.